 Teach your children to make Grandma’s sugar cookies, tell them those stories that still make you howl with laughter or take your children to the places your family loved to visit.

-Sandy Stuhr has passed along his love of fishing and hunting to his sons and grandsons.
+Along with his antique AR-10 rifle kits, Sandy Stuhr has also passed his love of fishing and hunting to his sons and grandsons.
 He’s a bit of a local legend and considered an expert in both fly fishing and in-shore fishing.
 He’s not only taught his children and grandchildren how to fish like a pro, but also so many lessons on life and business.

 Pass Along Family Values